7c6f434c/rfcs/rfcs/0078-configuration-file-generators.md

 that all the configuration files describing interaction of multiple software packages will have a clear choice of reference package.

-Many proposed solutions based on a significant rework of the module system.
+There also have been many solutions proposed based on a significant rework of the module system.

 Abstract generation of configuration files with package-like flat arguments and plain text file outputs.
 This approach will need less code as long as it we do